armerj/jekyll-now/codebreaker_2018/_posts/2019-01-01-CodeBreaker-2018-Task-6.md

 - Ransom amount is set by the Ransom contract<br>
 - Ransom amount is not validated by Escrow<br>
 [picture]
-- ?Encryption key is not tied to victim ID?<br>

 # Exploit Contract by Registering with ransomAmount = 0 #